MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 #### Disable the browser cache from the Network Conditions drawer

-If you want to disable the cache while working in other DevTools panels, use the Network Conditions drawer.
+If you want to disable the cache while working in other DevTools panels, use the Network Conditions drawer:

 1. Open the **Network Conditions** drawer.
-1. Turn on (or off) the **Disable cache** checkbox.
+1. Select or clear the **Disable cache** checkbox.

 <!--todo: add network condition section when available -->